riderodd/react-native-ar/README.md

 ### iOS
 - Remember to add `NSCameraUsageDescription` entry in your Info.plist with a text explaining why you request camera permission.

+- In XCode file tree, go to Pods > Development pods > react-native-ar-viewer, right-click on "Add Files to Pods"...
+Then select the environment.skybox folder in your node_modules/react-native-ar-viewer/ios folder.
+It should appear with a blue icon on the file tree.
+Check if res.hdr is present inside, if not, add it manually.

 ## File formats
 The viewer only supports `USDZ` files for iOS and `GLB` for Android.
 Other formats may work, but are not officialy supported.